-The reason someone might confuse Teilhard’s theories with Luhmann, systems theory, or complexity theory is that Teilhard talked about increasing complexity and a sort of global system of thought, which might be called a system.
-You might even think of the noosphere as being autonomous and, like social systems, beyond the control of particular human beings.
-But for Luhmann, evolution is not teleological.
+But for Luhmann, global society is not a global mind or brain; it is a global communicaition system Also, evolution is not teleological; there is no ultimate purpose or goal.
 Society, in Luhmannian theory, is a comprehensive social system; however, it does not consist of human thought but, rather, communication–and not just human communication.
 There is also no sense in which social systems are “higher” than psychic or organic systems.
-Neither is any living organism higher in a ladder of evolution.
+Neither is any living organism higher on some evolutionary ladder.
 Yes, evolution does produce more complexity, but this doesn’t imply a hierarchy or an Omega Point.
 The entire concept of hierarchy is associated with stratified society.
 But in a functionally differentiated society, there is no overall coordination among systems.
-There is no transcendent God that observes and organizes all of the systems.
+There is no transcendent God that observes, organizes, or guides all of the systems.